Lonlysoft/Funky_Pack/README.md

 current changelog:
 dialogs.js readded. the dialog type is now quite better than the first version.
 I now need to do all the NPCs variations aswell their option system that can change relationship levels.

 Item and its collisions updated.
-Now the player can stand on top of the items.
-The next step is make it use and keep them in his inventory.
+Now the player can stand on top of the items, and also collect and put them in their inventory.
+The next step is make them acessible and usable in the Character Menu.

 Issues with pages' lexical erros is still not resolved...